mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 results in another deadlock error, it is retried until it either succeeds or a transaction checksum error is encountered.

+### `transaction_replay_retry_on_mismatch`

+Retry transactions that end in checksum mismatch.
+This parameter was added in MaxScale 6.2.1 is disabled by default.

+When enabled, any replayed transactions that end with a checksum mismatch are retried until they either succeeds or one of the transaction replay limits is reached (`delayed_retry_timeout`, `transaction_replay_timeout` or `transaction_replay_attempts`).

 ### `transaction_replay_checksum`

 Selects which transaction checksum method is used to verify the result of the